firesidetoolkit/firesidetoolkit.github.io/support.md

 you choose to add one to a path.
 The position gives the point of the top left corner of the Character image; keep this in mind as you choose the coordinates.
 This position will be fixed across all paths, so the Character will always appear in this position.
-On the "Dialogue" tab of the "Game Settings" screen, you will see the "Player Position" section with "X" and "Y" fields.
+On the "Dialogue" tab of the "Game Settings" screen, you will see the "Character Position" section with "X" and "Y" fields.
 Enter the desired X and Y coordinate values (X values may range from -959 to 960, Y values may range from -539 to 540).
 Click the "Save" button at the bottom of any tab on the "Game Settings" screen to save the Character position.